G-Research/spark-dgraph-connector/README.md

 ```

 Example code to perform a [PageRank](https://spark.apache.org/docs/latest/graphx-programming-guide.html#pagerank)
-computation on the graph to test that the connector is working:
+computation on this graph to test that the connector is working:

 ```scala
 val pageRank = graph.pageRank(0.0001)